octopusthink/nautilus/src/components/ui/Button/README.md

 </Flex>
 ```

-Warning buttons are used to denote actions that aren't destructive, but may have unintended consequences.
-Use them to encourage users think carefully before they use them.
+Warning buttons are used to denote actions that aren't destructive, but affect many aspects of your app or affect unseen elements in the interface.
+Use these buttons to encourage users think carefully before they use them.

 ```jsx
 import { Flex } from 'nautilus-styleguide';